Jerrysuper123/CrytoNotes/README.md

 There are 2 kinds of algo:
 1. RSA (Rivest–Shamir–Adleman)
 2. DSA (Digital signature algorithm)

+How does DSA works?
+It is mainly the reverse of the usual PKI flow.
+- Server encrypts a document using private key into ciphertext
+- Client decrypts the ciphertext using the public key to see the plaintext

+How does RSA work for digital signature?

 ## FiDO
 FiDo is fast identity online - it is a way to do away with password, by using public key infrastructuure for authentication.